aganesh0988/WouldReads-W13-Project/README.md

 <br /><br />

 # About The Project
 WouldReads is a clone of GoodReads.com with a Netflix style.
+A user can login and browse books they have or would like to read.
+They can also create new bookshelves to add books to.

+## Built With
-The JavaScript application uses Pug for the frontend and Express for the backend.
+We developed this full-stack application using a JavaScript / Pug frontend and a Node.js / Express backend.